Sympathy For A Killer?

 STREET DATE: DECEMBER 5, 2016/KINO LORBER

-Based on a 1913 novel by Marie Belloc Lowndes, The Lodger had been filmed before in 1926 (by Alfred Hitchcock), and would be remade by Fox in 1953 (as Man in the Attic) – an even later modern variation would appear in 2009 – but this version starring the immortal screen heavy Laird Cregar, who would himself pass away within a year of the film’s release at the untimely age of 31, remains definitive for its period atmosphere and unique sympathy created for the serial murderer.
-Largely due (pun unintended) to the 6’3”, 230-pound actor’s menacingly soft-spoken interpretation of history’s greatest (and unknown) killer, Cregar was apparently allowed a good deal of improvisatory license in creating his Jack the Ripper, perversely playing his character’s dark obsession with “actresses” (Production Code for prostitutes) to flamboyant depths of depravity, suggesting all manner of murderous impulses with each eye-line lit, sidelong glance.
-From staring at his own reflection in the Thames as he washes away another murder spree or watching his eyes literally light up as he glares with an unhealthy intensity at a fellow lodger, the actress Kitty Langley (Merle Oberon), no actor took such malevolent glee in appearing as delightfully unsavory as Laird Cregar; yet never does his Jack the Ripper appear less than human nor his interpretation seem less than believable.
+Based on a 1913 novel by Marie Belloc Lowndes, The Lodger had been filmed before in 1927 (by Alfred Hitchcock), 1932 (again with the star of that earlier version, Ivor Novello), and would be remade by Fox in 1953 (as Man in the Attic) — an even later modern variation would appear in 2009 — this version stars the immortal screen heavy Laird Cregar, who would himself pass away within a year of the film’s release at the untimely age of 31, and remains definitive for its period atmosphere and unique sympathy created for the serial murderer.
+Due largely (pun unintended) to the 6’3”, 230-pound actor’s menacingly soft-spoken interpretation of history’s greatest (and unknown) killer, Cregar was apparently allowed a good deal of improvisatory license in creating his Jack the Ripper, perversely playing his character’s dark obsession with “actresses” (Production Code for prostitutes) to flamboyant depths of depravity, suggesting all manner of murderous impulses with each eye-line lit, sidelong glance.
+From staring at his own reflection in the Thames as he washes away another murder spree, or watching his eyes literally light up as he glares with an unhealthy intensity at a fellow lodger, the actress Kitty Langley (Merle Oberon), no actor took such malevolent glee in appearing as delightfully unsavory as Laird Cregar; yet never does his Jack the Ripper appear less than human nor his interpretation seem less than believable.

 The images used in the review are present only as a reference to the film and are not meant to reflect the actual image quality of the Blu-ray.